gvwilson/thirdbit/_posts/2008/2008-03-17-the-struggles-of-new-graduates.md

 </td>
 </tr>
 </table>
-I think this is really valuable work; it'd be great to see it repeated with new grad students...
+I think this is really valuable work; it'd be great to see it repeated with new grad students…